610: Phocas, the Byzantine Emperor during whose reign the Jews of Antioch revolted was murdered by his successor Heraclitus.

 1942: The Nazis deported 1,000 Jews from Theresienstadt to Treblinka.
 Another 6,000 would be sent to the death camp at Treblinka by the end of the month.

-1942: The Nazis murdered 3,000 Jews in Dubno after being rounded up and marched to outlying pits.
+1942(24th of Tishrei, 5703): The Nazis murdered 3,000 Jews in Dubno who had been rounded up and marched to outlying pits.
 Silently, without screaming or weeping, they all undressed, bid each other farewell, and then were summarily shot.

 1943: The Nazis deported 1,260 children from Bialystok and 53 doctors and nurses were transported from Theresienstadt to Birkenau.
 They were told their destination would be Palestine.
 They would all perish.